Apostolic Nunciature to Guinea-Bissau

 The Apostolic Nunciature to Guinea-Bissau is an ecclesiastical office of the Catholic Church in Guinea-Bissau.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
-The nuncio resides in Senegal.
+The title Apostolic Nuncio to Guinea-Bissau is held by the prelate appointed Apostolic Nuncio to Senegal; he resides in Senegal.